justmars/statute-trees/README.md

 # Statute Trees

+## Prerequisite

+To add a new statute-pattern that will get recognized, update the `statute-patterns` library.
+This enables the `Rule` mechanism, a pre-requisite to utilizing the `StatuteBase` pydantic model.
+Trees are a crucial cog in the `corpus-x` library.

 ## Rules

 Rules are tree-based.
 This library facilitates the creation of codifications, statutes, and documents in the form of trees.